Last updated February 2021

 If you have window A/C units, remove them during the winter, or insulate them from the outside with an A/C cover ($20-$60).
 During summer, install units so they fit tightly within windows.

-Combined, these measures can save five to 20 percent of your heating and cooling costs.
+Together, these measures can save you five to 20 percent on heating and cooling costs.

 Do You Need to Add Insulation?